bertkdowns/thesis/notes/proposal.litreview.md

 These techniques can be combined with adaptive technologies such as the kalman filter to avoid degradation in online operation due to fouling and changes in process conditions [@chen2015soft].
 Another common technique for adaptive sensor fusion involes using mean and variance update methodology [@wang2019monitoring], where the mean and variance is updated incrementially.

+Other methods for sensor fusion include bayesian analysis, and their more generalised form, Theory of Evidence models such as Dempster-Shafer theory[@alam2017data].
+These have been used in a similar way to the kalman filter, working to minimise the error or find the most likely course of events based on weighted probablilities.
+This has been used to fuse field measurements with simulation data [@renganathan2020aerodynamic] to decrease both bias and variance compared to either source alone.

+Artificial intelligence methods can also be used for sensor fusion, but they rely on good data and can sometimes suffer at the extreme ranges of operation where there is less data.
+One promising technique is the concept of grounding AI methods in physics, through physics informed neural networks [@raissi2019physics] or fuzzy rules [@lermerfuzzyrules] to improve generalisation and reduce the amount of training required.

 ### Control